eylons/awsDeployTest/README.md

 There is option to add additional params like Instance type, RDS MZ and SSH location Open terminal from the project directory
-Run the createStackScript.sh from the shell (Installation might take few minutes).
+Run the createStackScript.sh from the shell Installation might take few minutes and it will be busy till complete You will be prompt of the website URL
+Or you can :
-Login to https://console.aws.amazon.com/cloudformation to watch the events
+Login to https://console.aws.amazon.com/cloudformation to watch the events or outputs tab

 ### When done

-You will be prompt of the website URL.
-Wait few minutes and open a browser with this URL.
+Wait few minutes to let the instances finish init and open a browser with this URL.
 You should get an HTML page which show 'John', 'Doe', 'john@example.com' at least once.

 ## What is missing

 SSL
-CloudFormation WaitGroup till installation will be done Ensure httpd is running
+CloudFormation WaitGroup till instances installation will be done Ensure httpd is running
 Test in the end of deployment that we get the correct result from the DB, alert if not